fenquen/ratis/ratis-examples/README.md

 ### Run Counter Server and Client
-run the client and servers by these commands from ratis-examples directory: for server: `java -cp target/*.jar org.apache.ratis.examples.counter.server.CounterServer {serverIndex}` replace {serverIndex} with 1, 2, or 3 for client: `java -cp target/*.jar org.apache.ratis.examples.counter.client.CounterClient`
+run the client and servers by these commands from ratis-examples directory: for server: `java -cp target/*.jar org.apache.ratis.examples.counter.CounterServer {serverIndex}` replace {serverIndex} with 1, 2, or 3 for client: `java -cp target/*.jar org.apache.ratis.examples.counter.CounterClient`

 ## Pre-Setup Vagrant Pseudo Cluster
 Note: This option is only available to Example 1 and 2